viniciustavanoferreira/powerbi-docs.pt-br/powerbi-docs/service-admin-premium-manage.md

 ## <a name="assign-a-workspace-to-a-capacity"></a>Atribuir um workspace a uma capacidade

-Há duas maneiras de atribuir um workspace a uma capacidade: no portal de administração e em um workspace do aplicativo.
+Há duas maneiras de atribuir um workspace a uma capacidade: no portal de administração e em um workspace.

 ### <a name="assign-from-the-admin-portal"></a>Atribuir do portal de administração